How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 3.4 Repository Structure After Cloning

-When you run git clone, all files and directories—including the .git directory (which stores version control data)—are duplicated.
+When you run git clone, all files and directories in the repository are copied, along with the .git directory that contains version control information.

-Stores the repository’s history and settings.
-Its presence means all files in the folder are under Git management.
+This directory stores the repository’s history and configuration.
+Its presence means that all files in the folder are managed by Git.

 3.5 Be Careful with the Current Directory